 All of these rights, liberties and benefits are at the free and bountiful service of good citizens.
-Anyone can be a good citizen of Canada if he keeps his heart right; acknowledges the dignity and worth of all socially acceptable work; appreciates the necessity and justice of a fair return for a fair day's labour; realizes the interdependence of all people, and that a high standard of living depends upon the co-operation and contribution of all people; feels the need for conserving Canada's natural resources of men and women and materials, and contributes toward their best development; by participating in municipal, provincial and federal government and in community affairs.
+Anyone can be a good citizen of Canada if he keeps his heart right; if he acknowledges the dignity and worth of all socially acceptable work; if he appreciates the necessity and justice of a fair return for a fair day's labour; if he realizes the interdependence of all people, and that a high standard of living depends upon the co-operation and contribution of all people; if he feels the need for conserving Canada's natural resources of men and materials, and does his part toward their best development; if he participates in municipal, provincial and federal government and in community affairs.